tom-seddon/ADJI/README.md

 3. Key for down
 4. Key for left
 5. Key for right
-6. Key for fire
+6. Key for fire button 1
+7. Key for fire button 2
-7. Overlay address or `X', as above
+8. Overlay address or `X', as above

 Easiest thing to do is use `*JSETUP`, which will prompt you for the keys and print a command line you can use again.